 In early spring 2012 Michael returned home to Toronto and has been involved with a number of consulting contracts as well as writing professionally; most currently as contributing author for Food & Wine Pairing for Dummies from the world-renowned series with master sommelier John Szabo.
 Michael is also the lead sake educator for the Sake Institute of Ontario’s (SIO) continuing education and information seminars for the advancement of knowledge of sake in Ontario.
 Since 2011 he has also been a panel tasting judge for the Ontario Wine Awards as part of 8 official tasters led by Mr. Tony Aspler.
 Michael was also a staff writer for winealign.com as well as CityBites Magazine, Toronto’s number one source for wine reviews and dining entertainment.

 In June 2013, Michael partnered to open Cool City Oyster Yard at 99 Sudbury which opened to a rave of critical reviews and was listed as one of Toronto’s top Oyster/Seafood Experiences.

 In 2015 Michael travelled once again where he was recruited for Executive Chef and F&B Director role at Song Saa Private Island, located in the Gulf of Thailand, Cambodia.
-When the GM departed Michael was asked to fill in as interim GM while a suitable replacement was found, this lasted 6 months through the peak busy season until the end of his contract in May 2016.
+When the GM departed.
+Michael filled in as interim for 6 months until a permanent replacement was hired.